How To Write a Professional Email: Examples & Template

 • Purpose & Usage

-Professional emails have work-focused goals like project updates, meeting coordination, or client communication.
+Professional emails have work-focused goals, such as project updates, meeting coordination, or client communication.
 They are written with a clear purpose and specific goal—to inform, request action, or confirm details.

 Personal emails are typically for casual communication.
 They can share life updates, tell stories, ask questions, or maintain social connections.
 Their purpose is more flexible, from making plans to catching up on news.